-Alessandra is the recipient of an Overseas Press Club Award in the U.S. and a UK Business Journalist of the Year Award.
-She is co-author of “From the End of the Earth to Rome,” an e-book on Pope Francis.
+Galloni is co-author of “From the End of the Earth to Rome,” an e-book on Pope Francis.
 An Italian national, she is a graduate of Harvard University and has a Master’s degree from the London School of Economics.

 Simon Robinson was appointed Executive Editor of Reuters in October 2022.
 Previously, he served as Global Managing Editor, Newsroom.